JohnSnowLabs/johnsnowlabs/docs/en/alab/user_management.md

   nav: annotation-lab
 ---

-Basic user management features are present in the Annotation Lab.
+Basic user management features are present in the Generative AI Lab.
 The user with the admin privilege can add or remove other users from the system or can edit user information if necessary.
 This feature is available by selecting the _Users_ option under the _Settings_ menu from the navigation panel.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/user_management.png" style="width:25;"/>

-All user accounts created on the Annotation Lab can be seen on the Users page.
+All user accounts created on the Generative AI Lab can be seen on the Users page.
 The table shows the username, first name, last name, and email address of all created user accounts.
 A user with the admin privilege can edit or delete that information, add a user to a group or change the user’s password.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/users.png" style="width:110%;"/>

 ## User Details

-Annotation Lab stores basic information for each user.
+Generative AI Lab stores basic information for each user.
 Such as the _First Name_, _Last Name_, and _Email_.
 It is editable from the _Details_ section by any user with admin privilege.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/user_details.png" style="width:110%;"/>